MoserMichael/cstuff/all/blog/_posts/2019-03-26-me-on-software.md

 Another aspect is that every player in this game seems to have his own agenda and is pushing into a totally different direction.
 Also same thing can possibly be both a complement in one context and something completely disruptive if seen in a different context.

-My problem with grand models is that it is quite hard to understand a global picture while you are in the thick of it.
-You can analyze the industry in terms of big players only; but then you miss to see emerging trends and threats to these players; it only becomes possible to analyze the demise of these empires in retrospect.
+My problem with grand models is that it is quite hard to understand the global picture while you are in the thick of it.
+Ome might be analyzing the industry in terms of big players only; but then it is easy to miss emerging trends and threats to these players;

 - - - - - - - - - - -

 Notes on “Strategy letter V” by Joel Spolsky [link](https://www.joelonsoftware.com/2002/06/12/strategy-letter-v/)

 Says the following concept comes from microeconomics – which is less abstract and of more use than macroeconomics: